harshal-vaze/Software-Defined-Networking-with-ONOS/README.md

 ********************************
 ## *Use Case-1: ONOS Controller with Isolated Layer 2 Overlay Networks*

-In this use case ONOS controller was implemented with the VPLS L2VPN service.
-The aim was to connect mul-tiple end-users in an OpenFlow network to create the layer 2 broadcast overlay network.
-Virtually separate paths were created to isolate the traffic flow between the endpoints.
-VPLS application is by default included in the ONOS platform.
 The ONOS controller was examined with the Layer 2 VPN service VPLS to isolate the layer 2 overlay networks present in the same subnet.
 Different configuration methods were tested and the functioning of the VPLS application was evaluated in the first use case.
 The ONOS controller was able to read the configuration file via VPLS application and successfully install the forwarding flow rules on the created testbed of network devices.

 ![](VPLS.png)

 ********************************
 ## *Use Case-2: Cluster of Multiple ONOS Controllers*

-n this use case, a cluster of three ONOS controllers was formed and tested on the network.
-A single instance of ONOS installed on a virtual machine consumes 3-4 GB of RAM and a minimum of 3 CPUs, and due to limited availability of resources on the host machine, implementation of this use case was not possible using the stand-ard installation process.
-Hence, the ONOS controllers were installed on the Docker containers for this use case.
-Three Docker instances were created to build the cluster of three ONOS controllers.
-The network of Open vSwitches was created using the Mininet emulator.
-ONOS is built to deploy the collection of servers, which can communicate with each other to perform the same tasks, distribute responsibilities, and control the same underlying network.
-The physically-distributed and logical-ly-centralised architecture of ONOS answers the problems of network scalability and high availability.
-The dis-tributed ONOS environment provides the fault-tolerance and resilience even if a controller instance from the cluster fails.
 To create the reliable SDN network, ONOS controller was analyzed with the distributed implementation of the ONOS controllers.
 In this use case, three ONOS controllers were deployed to form a cluster and control the underlying network.
 The communication within the cluster of controllers and distribution of network devices among themselves was evaluated in the second use case.
 Also, proof and validation of functioning failover of an instance of controller, network device and links between network devices was carried out to examine the resilience of the ONOS controller.